Brittany Parks, Zoos and Gardens

 Pont Scorff Zoo

 This a great Zoo and very well done, beautifully laid out with the animals given plenty of room and well cared for.
-You can see loads here from lions, giraffes, elephants and hippos, to bears, wolves, crocodiles and leopards.
-Spend the day, either take a picnic or eat in one of the on site restaurants, which are cheap and good value.
+You can see all sorts of beasts here from lions, giraffes, elephants and hippos, to bears, wolves, crocodiles and leopards.
+Spend the day, either take a picnic or eat in one of the on site restaurants which are cheap and good value.
 Don't forget to buy popcorn as you go in so you can feed the kangaroos and the ostrich !

 Farm of the World

 Situated near Carrentoir about ten minutes from the gites this is a great place to visit.
 The farm is set in a huge parkland and boasts over four hundred animals from across the world.
-Starting with the humble chicken to the slightly shirty camel.
-See all the animals, go into the petting park and touch and feed some of them.
+Starting with the humble chicken and the slightly shirty camel right up to bison and alpaccas.
+See all the animals up close, go into the petting park and touch and feed some of them.
 Either walk around the grounds or take the tour on the 'Disney' train.
 Enjoy a picnic followed by a game of crazy golf

 Bird Park- Bruz